maugre/examples/README.md

-# examples
+# Oddments
-Little oddments that don't need a repo
+Little bits of code that don't need the overhead of having their own repo.
+Often the result of trying something out but not wanting to develop or support the code further.